mrzool/s-town/source/05-episode5.md

 B: Do you think your guys' relationship is more of a friendship, or more of a paternal relationship?

-J: What you wanted to say but you didn't come out and say it, is, is your guys' relationship more of a friendship or more of a usership? (laughs) Ha, that's what you wanted to say!
+J: What you wanted to say but you didn't come out and say it, is, is your guys' relationship more of a friendship or more of a "usership"? (laughs) Ha, that's what you wanted to say!

 B: No, it actually wasn't what I wanted to say, it's what you wanted to say apparently.